-The Trade Union and Industry Forum's Convenors also attend a number of conferences and events organised by people involved with and active in the union movement.
+The Trade Union and Employment Forum's Convenors also attend a number of conferences and events organised by people involved with and active in the union movement.
 Where appropriate, we publish records of these events and our contribution on this site.

 Four experts from the academic history and policy making fields explore how the entire framework of labour law in Britain might be revisited following Britain's departure from the EU.

 Dr Alastair J. Reid of Girton College, Cambridge, and Dr Stephen Mustchin of the Manchester Business School, University of Manchester discussed long-term trends and specific industrial disputes in this once great British industry.